-Specialised care at Belgian receptions for asylum seekers
+Specialised care at Belgian reception centres for asylum seekers

 Recent years have seen extra pressure on reception facilities across the EU, as an increased number of people have been forced to flee their homes and seek protection in Europe.
 With many Member States insufficiently prepared for the influx, the special needs of asylum seekers have not always been identified and addressed.
 This has resulted in avoidable suffering, and jeopardised the dignity of large numbers of asylum seekers throughout the Union.